 This course aims at providing students with necessary knowledge and skills related to school curriculum.
 The course will help students to participate in deep discussion around related issues such as curriculum design, curriculum integration, planning and evaluation using different approaches.
-The course topics cover curriculum
+The course topics cover curriculum structure, criteria for selecting and using the best instructional methods.
+In addition to studying and analysing modern definitions, curriculum kinds, curriculum aims, curriculum elements, curriculum and learner development, curriculum theory and practice, curriculum and multiple inelegancies theory, teachers' role in curriculum and curriculum history in UAF.

-EDC 475 E - Educational Technology Credit Hours: 3 Prerequisite: None
+EDC 475 E - Educational Technology